 The committee finally saw the two-car electric vehicle charging station installed alongside the Svec Memorial Green in Proctorsville activated.
 Usage increased substantially as word spread.
 Installation cost the taxpayers almost nothing since the Energy Committee secured grant funding from the Vermont AOT.
 The committee is now looking for a second location to expand the availability of charging in town.

 The committee continues to work with the Planning Commission to create an Energy chapter for the town plan.
 The usual regional meetings to learn what other towns are doing in the Upper Valley continued on a limited basis, all on line.
 There is considerable push from all towns to develop and implement energy solutions on a regional basis and Cavendish is fully supportive of such efforts.

 If you have particular energy saving questions or ideas, please pass them along to a committee member.
-If you have an interest in energy related issues and are willing to help, please contact Peter LaBelle at 802-226-7250 or Mary Ormrod at 802-226-7783.
+If you have an interest in energy related issues and are willing to help, please contact the Town Office staff, or call Peter LaBelle at 802-226-7250 or Mary Ormrod at 802-226-7783.
 We can always use more ideas from more members.